What does it mean to abandon a trademark?

 According to 15 USC 1127, a trademark is considered abandoned if “its use has been discontinued with intent not to resume such use.”
 The intent not to resume may be inferred from circumstances.
 Trademark abandonment, therefore, requires two elements:

 - intent not to resume use.

 Patents, on the other hand, need not be used in order to survive.
-Utility patents simply require maintenance fees to be paid at certain time periods following the grant date while design patents require no maintenance fee payments.
-Keep in mind that patents have finite terms with definite expiration dates while trademark registrations can be renewed indefinitely as long as they are not abandoned.
+Utility patents simply require maintenance fees to be paid at certain time periods following the grant date.
+Design patents have no maintenance fees.
+Patents, however, have limited terms with definite expiration dates.
+Trademark registrations can be renewed indefinitely as long as they are not abandoned.

 Nonuse of a mark for three consecutive years creates a legal presumption that the mark has been abandoned.
 Legal presumptions relate to burdens of proof.
 So, if a presumption of abandonment has been established, the burden shifts to the trademark owner to show that the mark has been in use during the time period or that the owner has an intent to resume use.

 For example, a trademark owner may try to provide evidence of special circumstances to show that nonuse of the mark was temporal, and that the owner has the intention to resume usage.
 An owner could also provide examples of limited use or other commercial efforts to show intent to resume use of the mark in the reasonably foreseeable future.

 Can a cancellation claiming abandonment be filed against a registration over 5-years old?

 Yes, trademark registrations older than five years may still be canceled on the basis of abandonment.
 Section 14 of the Lanham Act, 15 USC 1064, identifies grounds that may be used to cancel over 5-year old registrations, even against incontestable registrations.

 What is a partial opposition or partial cancellation?